sancliffe/google-free-tier/README.md

 ## Phase 5: 🤖 Terraform (Infrastructure as Code)

-The `terraform/` directory automates the creation of all infrastructure including VM, GKE cluster, Cloud Run services, monitoring, and "Cost Killer" logic.
+The terraform/ directory automates the creation of all infrastructure including VM, GKE cluster, Cloud Run services, monitoring, and "Cost Killer" logic.
+It also handles the enabling of Firestore APIs and IAM permissions required for the new application features.

 ### Prerequisites
 - Terraform installed on your local machine